dioptra-io/.github/profile/README.md

-# Welcome to the Dioptra GitHub Organization
+# Welcome to the Dioptra GitHub organization

 [Dioptra](https://dioptra.io/) is an internet cartography research group based at Sorbonne University.